mnruecke/WOTAN/README.md

 1. For programming the module, Creator 4.1 or higher is necessary, which can be downloaded for free from Cypress Semiconductor (www.cypress.com).

 2. Opening the workspace "WOTAN" shows two projects.
 *WOTAN* is the version used for the TWMPI scanner.
+It uses the internal oscillator ("IMO") by default and therefore runs without adding an external crystal.
-It is recommended to add an external oscillator crystal (the accuracy of the chip intern oscillator is only ~0.25% and shows a strong temperature dependence).
+Yet it is highly recommended to add an external oscillator crystal (the accuracy of the chip intern oscillator is only ~0.25% and shows a strong temperature dependence).
-Arbitrary sequences can be generated and transfered to the PSoC via the USBFS using the *.\UI\_WOTAN\\generate\_sequency\_usbfs.py* Python script.
+Arbitrary sequences can be generated and transfered to the PSoC via the USBFS using the *.\UI\_WOTAN\\generate\_sequency\_usbfs.py* Python script. *WOTAN_8MHz_Quartz* is identical with *WOTAN* but requires an external 8 MHz crytal by default.
 *WOTAN_PULSE* is a version that contains only the receive chain and a trigger output.

 3. For writing the firmware to the chip connect programmer to the PSoc and the PC via USB port, select *WOTAN* as active project (right mouse click) and press CTRL-F5 for compiling and programming.